howerterp/hello-world/README.md

 # hello-world
-First repository as a beginner coder
+First repository as a beginner developer